jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/03-upper-extremities.md

 ## Gender Differences

 Paper: Gender differences in the ratio between humerus width and length are established prior to puberty [@Clark2006]

+Paper: Dimensions and estimated mechanical characteristics of the humerus after long-term tennis loading [@Haapasalo1993]

 ## Changes due to aging